-Details of the operation of the Company's principal business during the year, as required by Schedule 5 to the Companies Ordinance, including an indication of likely future development in the Group's business, an analysis of key performance indicators, and the Group's environmental policies and performance are set out under the section "Chairman's Statement" on pages 7 to 8, "Management Discussion and Analysis" on page 9, Environmental and Social Responsibility Report on page 30 to 35 and Financial Highlights and Key Performance Index on pages 2 to 3 of this annual report respectively.
+Details of the operation of the Company's principal business during the year, as required by Schedule 5 to the Companies Ordinance, including an indication of likely future development in the Group's business, an analysis of key performance indicators, and the Group's environmental policies and performance are set out under the section "Chairman's Statement" on pages 7 to 8, "Management Discussion and Analysis" on page 9, Environmental and Social Responsibility Report on pages 30 to 35 and Financial Highlights and Key Performance Index on pages 2 to 3 of this annual report respectively.

-There is no important event affecting the Group that has occurred after the year ended 31 December 2017.
+Other than those disclosed in note 37 to the financial statements, there is no important event affecting the Group that has occurred after the year ended 31 December 2019.